evilandrex/raided-loa/src/index.md

 that's where a majority of players will fall, in terms of performance.
 Note that we do not account for differences in gear outside of ilevel (which means tripods, gems, elixirs, and transcendence will affect this).
-Indeed player skill matters quite a bit, in terms of performance.
+Indeed player skill matters quite a bit.
 If you would like to compare performance with more similar gear, you can try to reduce the ilevel ranges in the advanced options to cut out certain progression systems.
 Be careful of the low sample sizes when doing this.

-If you would like to look at
-for a "reasonable ceiling" performance for each class, the right whisker provides a reasonable estimate.
-Not that this "reasonable ceiling" does not mean you cannot perform above it, this is exemplified by the stars that show off the literal best performance given the filters.
+If you would like to look at a "reasonable ceiling" performance for each class, the right whisker provides a reasonable estimate.
+Note that this "reasonable ceiling" does not mean you cannot perform above it, this is exemplified by the stars that show the literal best performance given the filters.

 ## Method